 |Standardized Test Scores||Very Important|

-To apply, all applicants to Caltech must submit the following items.
-Double check with Caltech's admissions department to confirm all application materials and requirements.
+To apply to Caltech, all applicants must submit the following items.
+Check with Caltech's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|

 Caltech has not provided an information about GPAs of accepted students.
 Any questions regarding applicant expectations should be addressed directly with the school.

 Out of all students that were admitted, 24% submitted a class rank.
 At Caltech 90% of students ranked in the top 10% of their graduating class in high school, 100% were in the top 25%.